 Learn how to carry out cluster analysis and principal components analysis using R, the open-source statistical computing software.

 Meta-analysis for Data Science and Business Analytics with Conrad Carlberg

 Enhance your understanding of meta-analysis.
 Learn about raw mean differences and how to convert useful outcome measures to commensurate measures of effect size.

 49m 5s • COURSE

 Business Analytics Foundations: Predictive, Prescriptive, and Experimental Analytics with Kumaran Ponnambalam

-Learn about the stages in business analytics that are used to predict future events and improve business decision-making—predictive analytics, prescriptive analytics, and experimental analytics.
-Explore the tools, techniques, and best practices used for each stage.
+Learn about the stages in business analytics used to predict future events and improve decision-making: predictive analytics, prescriptive analytics, and experimental analytics.

 42m 10s • COURSE

 Business Analytics Foundations: Descriptive, Exploratory, and Explanatory Analytics with Kumaran Ponnambalam